 Of course – negotiating the challenges of mental health in a relationship is difficult, so our partner might not get everything right from the off.

 However if they are accepting of the situation, and willing to invest their time and love and support towards shared goals (our mutual wellbeing and the wellbeing of your relationship) we are in a strong position.

 “I think accepting that this is part of who the person you are with is important, and making them feel valued and support while they are going through it is crucial, rather than making them feel like all good things are on hold til they get better”

 “It has taken a long time for him to get to this level though because it is a lot of information to take in, and he’s still learning new ways to help me every day”

-If you’re in a relationship – be it romantic, or otherwise – where both of you value, support and care for the other, you’re very lucky.
-You have someone to stand alongside as you face the challenges (and joys!) life throws your way.
+If we’re in a relationship – be it romantic, or otherwise – where we both value, support and care for the other, we’re very lucky.
+We have someone to stand alongside as you face the challenges (and joys!) life throws our way.